NSHipster/articles/2013-03-11-uiappearance.md

 Rhetoric vs. Dialectic.

 Is beauty merely skin deep, or is it somehow informed by deeper truths?
-What does it mean for something to posses good design?
+What does it mean for something to possess good design?
 Are aesthetic judgments relative, or absolute?

 These are deep questions that have been pondered by philosophers, artists, and makers alike for millenia.